top of page

 Palacio de las Dueñas

-Lastly, a visit to the Palacio de las Dueñas is highly recommended.
+A visit to the Palacio de las Dueñas is highly recommended.
 This stunning palace, with its beautiful gardens and historical artifacts, offers a glimpse into Sevilla’s aristocratic past.
 The mix of Gothic and Mudejar architectural styles is captivating, and wandering through the palace grounds is a delightful experience.
 We spent an hour or so here a month ago (September 2024) and really enjoyed some of the more eclectic decor.
 There's also a bit of an equestrian theme.
 And, one of the most notable aristocrats in Spain, the Duchess of Alba, lived here.
 She was known for her influence and numerous marriages.

 Antonio Machado